swig/swig/Doc/Manual/src/Fortran.md

   integer(C_INT), intent(out), optional :: swig_result
 end subroutine
 ```
 The resulting subroutine can be overloaded with other C++ void-returning
 functions.

+A common use case of `%fortransubroutine` is for C functions that return error
+codes or other noncritical information such as the number of items deleted.
+C++
+users should know that a `function` in Fortran is a stronger version of a
+`[[nodiscard]]`-marked function (since C++17): ignoring the return value is an
+error.

 ## Global variables